Mukulthakur17/Ai-Chatbot/README.md

 # Ai Chatbot
- This is a prototype of an Ai Chatbot which was made for cofee suplier company.
+ This is a prototype of an Ai Chatbot which was made for coffee supplier company.
+The bot will answer your queries regarding the cost, availability, and delievery of the coffee of your choice.\

 This project was made during my 2020 Summer Intern at Cloud Counselge.

 # How to use?
 ## Step 1: